Amazon lobbyists banned from EU Parliament

 "The European parliament has drawn a clear red line: Amazon's anti-democratic behaviour won't be tolerated," said Olivier Roethig, regional secretary at UNI Europa, a union representing seven million service workers.

 "Now comes the hard work of ensuring the company does not circumvent it.
-Members of the European Parliament and their staff members must ensure they do not open a side door for Amazon lobbyists," added Margarida Silva, a researcher at SOMO, a Dutch think-tank
+Members of the European Parliament and their staff members must ensure they do not open a side door for Amazon lobbyists," added Margarida Silva, a researcher at SOMO, a Dutch think-tank.

 This is not the first time that MEPs have used the parliament's rules of procedure to ask for a badge to be deactivated or withdrawn for refusing, without sufficient justification, "to comply with a formal summons to attend a hearing or a committee meeting or to cooperate with a committee of inquiry", according to Rule 123.

-Note: This article has been updated to reflect Amazon's position